The Future of Outdoor Lighting

 What’s next for landscape lighting?
 Outdoor spaces are seeing color-changing lighting and lighting controls installed rapidly.
 Now, it’s not just enough to set a timing schedule.
 Homeowners and businesses alike are expecting complete control over their landscape lighting for aesthetic purposes and to reduce the effects of BUG.

 For contractors, this represents opportunity.
-As outdoor lighting becomes integrated with the Internet of Things and other smart capabilities, contractors will be the ones responsible for providing both aesthetic and sustainable solutions.
+As outdoor lighting integrates with the Internet of Things, contractors will be the ones responsible for providing both aesthetic and sustainable solutions.

 Got an outdoor lighting project on your hands?

 We have over 500+ branches nationwide with a knowledgeable staff ready to assist you on your next outdoor lighting project.
-And if you happen to already know what you want, you can shop us online and get free shipping on all orders $75 and up.
+If you already know what you want, shop us online and get free shipping on all orders $75 and up.